chrthomsen/pygrametl/docs/examples/parallel.rst

     # The data is read from a csv file
     inputdata = CSVSource(f=open('sales.csv', 'r'), delimiter=',')

-    # JDBC and Jython is used as threads allows for better performance
+    # JDBC and Jython is used as threads usually provides better performance
     import java.sql.DriverManager
     jconn = java.sql.DriverManager.getConnection(
         "jdbc:postgresql://localhost/dw?user=dwuser&password=dwpass")

     # The connection wrapper is itself wrapped in a SharedConnectionClient,
-    # allowing for it to be used by multiple decoupled tables safely
+    # so it can be shared by multiple decoupled tables in a safe manner
     conn = JDBCConnectionWrapper(jdbcconn=jconn)
     shrdconn = shareconnectionwrapper(targetconnection=conn)

-    # The product dimension is decoupled and runs in a separate process
+    # The product dimension is decoupled and runs in a separate thread allowing
-    # (CPython) or thread (Jython), allowing it to be accessed by other
-    # decoupled tables without any use of the main process
+    # it to be accessed by other decoupled tables without using the main thread
     productDimension = DecoupledDimension(
         CachedDimension(
             name='product',